 3. Buy Good Health Insurance

-The Affordable Care Act has made health insurance mandatory, but that doesn’t mean everyone will comply.
+The health insurance landscape continues to change as different political ideologies do battle, but the value of maintaining insurance has never wavered.
 If you don’t receive health insurance from your employer or are self-employed, buy health insurance even if you are healthy.
 If you get a cancer diagnosis or are in a bad car accident, your medical bills could easily wipe out your life savings.

 4. Ask for a Raise